obaldellon/web-upinfo/_posts/s1/2018-09-07-programming-challenge.md

 You should be already registered.
 Anyway, you could self register by clicking on the link.

 Coding Battle Oral (40%) - October 28, 2020
 : Each student present a solution one of the problems given at the [Coding Battle](https://le-shaker.com/la-coding-battle-2/).
-Pair work is allowed.
+Pair work is allowed for problem solving, but the oral is into individual.

 Homework with Sphere Engine (20%) - Released on November 9, 2020
 : One problem, prepared at home is submitted during the last lab under teacher supervision.
 Pair work is allowed.